Cool, Dry Weather Forecast For Balochistan - UrduPoint

 Cool, Dry Weather Forecast For Balochistan

-According to the Met Office, the minimum temperature in Quetta was recorded at - 6.5 degree centigrade - 8.0 degree centigrade in Ziarat and -7.0 degree centigrade in Kalat on Friday.
+According to the Met Office, the minimum temperature in Quetta was recorded at 2.
+0 degree centigrade -4.9 degree centigrade in Ziarat on Tuesday.